terralang/terra/README.md

         end
         return r
     end
+    N = 3
+    --powN still computes the 4th power

 Here `N` is a Lua value of type `number`.
-When `powN` is compiled, the value of `N` is looked up in the Lua environment and inlined into the function as a double literal.
+When `powN` is defined, the value of `N` is looked up in the Lua environment and inlined into the function as an `int` literal.

-Since `N` is resolved at _compile_ time, changing `N` after `powN` is compiled will not change the behavior of `powN`.
+Since `N` is resolved when `powN` is defined, changing `N` after `powN` is compiled will not change the behavior of `powN`.
 For this reason, it is strongly recommended that you don't change the value of Lua variables that appear in Terra code once they are initialized.

 Of course, a single power function is boring.
 Instead we might want to create specialized versions of 10 power functions:

-    local math = {}
+    local mymath = {}
     for i = 1,10 do
-        math["pow"..tostring(i)] = terra(a : double)
+        mymath["pow"..tostring(i)] = terra(a : double)
             var r = 1
             for i = 0, i do
                 r = r * a